mmiche/predictMe/README.md

 [1] 1
 ```

 As suspected, one factor level.
 Better use real data, I guess.
 But wait.
-Let’s just select more bins, say 25?
-Then check the number of levels (we
-want color, damn it!).
+Let's just select more bins, say 25?
+Then check the number of levels (we want color, damn it!).

 ```
 # Apply function binBinary, set binWidth to 4.